bobbicodes/mecca/README.md

     $ ./sequencer [note 1] [note 2] [note 3] [note 4]

-To define a 4-chord progression for the bassline, the notes can be any of the following:
+Define a 4-chord progression for the bassline using the same note keys.

-    c2
-    csharp2
-    d2
-    dsharp2
-    e2
-    f2
-    fsharp2
-    g2
-    gsharp2
-    a2
-    asharp2
-    b2
-    c3
-    csharp3
-    d3
-    dsharp3
-    e3
-    f3
-    fsharp3
-    g3
-    gsharp3
-    a3
-    asharp3
-    b3

 You can try the test progression, the boss stage from Megaman 2:

-    $ ./sequencer csharp3 a2 b2 csharp3
+    $ ./sequencer , n m ,

 ## LICENSE